-Citing Text Evidence is hard work
+Citing Text Evidence is hard work.

 Students tend to write answers without referring back to information from the reading.
-They need to cite evidence directly from the text to support their answers to questions.
+They need to cite evidence directly from the text to support their responses to questions.
 Students are stuck before they even get started!

 - accurately understand and interpret the question